pinoyseoul/infra-library/README.md

 *   **rclone**: Multi-cloud backup and synchronization utility.

 ---
-Â© 2026 PinoySeoul Media Enterprise.
-Built with â¤ï¸ for the Korean and Filipino communities.
+© 2026 PinoySeoul Media Enterprise.
+Built with love for the Korean and Filipino communities.